elham-masoumi/HR-Data-Engineering-Project/README.md

 ---

 ## Power BI
-Power BI connects to the SSAS Tabular model via live connection to ensure centralized business logic.
+Power BI connects to the SSAS Tabular model using a live connection.
+The report includes KPI cards (Headcount, Leavers, Attrition Rate), attrition breakdowns by Department and Job Role, and slicers for Gender, Marital Status, and Department.

 Dashboards include:
 - Headcount
 - Attrition rate